 Your first step to becoming a foster parent is to contact your local CYFS Foster Care Licensing Caseworker.
-Contact Foster Licensing Program
+Click here to Contact the Foster Licensing Program.

 When the licensing worker and you are ready to move forward you will:

 - Be informed of the Foster PRIDE class schedule.
 When you identify a time and place that is most convenient for you, your worker will register you in the

 class.
 The PRIDE classes will help you learn more about the Department of Children and Family Services and the needs of the children who come into its care.